cardboard-iguana/cardboard-iguana.com/notes/tryhackme-net-sec-challenge.md

 >
 > We have an FTP server listening on a nonstandard port.
 What is the version of the FTP server? - vsftpd 3.0.3

 That's all pretty easy.
-The next one is a bit harder with our limited toolset...
+The next one is a bit harder with our limited toolset…

 We start off by attempting to brute force the password for `eddie` or `quinn` using Hydra.
 To do this, we're going to run two Hydra tasks in parallel.